 To give another example, a little ray of sunlight passing through an aperture of a wall or a black screen is only an indication of there being a vaster light behind the screen, though the physical eyes cannot, due to the limiting shape of that aperture, see the entire expanse of light that is behind it.
 Not being able to read this expansive significance behind the limited objects of the world, we are caught up in attachments to things.
 This is what is called the life of pure materialistic evaluation, taking into consideration only the material body of an object presented before the eyes and completely forgetting the psychological meaning that is behind the act of perception of that object.
 There is, therefore, a desire for the object.
 Artha leads to kama, as they say.

 Artha and kama mean object and the desire for it.
-We live in such a world, and we have nothing else.
-There are only objects and desires for objects, but desires are never fulfilled to one’s entire satisfaction.
+We live in such a world, and we have nothing else in this world.
+There are only objects and desires for objects, but desires are never fulfilled to one's entire satisfaction.
 Rightly so, because what we call kama for artha, or desire for an object, is the pull of this vast significance that is behind life through the instrumentality of the object which appears to attract us through our senses.
-We cannot be satisfied merely because of this defect that is attached to every act of sensory perception.
+We cannot be satisfied in life merely because of this defect that is attached to every act of sensory perception.
 In every act of perception we commit a blunder; a mistake is made.
 There is no perception which is not involved in a mistake.
-Sarvārambhā hi doṣeṇa dhūmenāgnir ivāvṛtāḥ (Gita 18.48): Every endeavour of yours is a blunder, and therefore, suffering is a consequence of even well-intentioned efforts.
+Sarvārambhā hi doṣeṇa dhūmenāgnir ivāvṛtāḥ (BG 18.48): Every endeavour of yours is a blunder, and therefore, suffering is a consequence of even well-intentioned efforts.